KeyboardInterrupt/ansible_xlsx_inventory/README.md

 ## Usage

-Once [configured](#configuration) the Inventory script can be used like any other Dynamic inventory by specifying it as the inventory in your ansible/ansible-playbook commands:
+Once [configured](#configuration) the Inventory script can be used like any other Dynamic Inventory by specifying it as the inventory in your ansible/ansible-playbook commands:

 ```bash
 ./xlsx_inventory.py --config --file example.xlsx --group-by-col B --hostname-col A --sheet Sheet2